The $k$-fold circuit property for matroids: The -fold circuit property in count matroids

 \begin{proof} (a) Lemma \ref{lem:abclique}(a) implies that the addition of a vertex incident to $a$ edges, including at most $a-b$ loops increases the rank of a graph in $\cM(a,b)$ by $a$.
 A simple induction based on the fact that the $(a,b)$-clique on one vertex is $\cM(a,b)$-rigid now gives (a).

-(b) Since the closure of every $\cM(a,b)$-rigid graph is an $\cM(a,b)$-clique by Lemma \ref{lem:abclique}(c), it will suffice to show that the union of two intersecting $\cM(a,b)$-cliques $G_1,G_2$ is $\cM(a,b)$-rigid.
-This follows by the same argument as in the proof of (a) since we can construct a spanning subgraph of $G_1\cup G_2$ from $G_1$ by recursively adding on a vertex incident to $a$ edges, including at most $a-b$ loops.
+(b) Since the $\cM(a,b)$-closure of every $\cM(a,b)$-rigid graph is an $\cM(a,b)$-clique by Lemma \ref{lem:abclique}(c), it will suffice to show that the union of two intersecting $\cM(a,b)$-cliques $G_1,G_2$ is $\cM(a,b)$-rigid.
+This follows by the same argument as in the proof of (a) since we can construct a spanning subgraph of $G_1\cup G_2$ from $G_1$ by recursively adding a vertex incident to $a$ edges, at most $a-b$ of which are loops.

-(c) Let $G$ be a cyclic flat.
+(c) Let $G$ be a graph which is induced by a cyclic flat of $\cM(a,b)$.
 Lemma \ref{lem:count+kcircuit+rigidity} and Lemma \ref{lem:abclique}(c) imply that every $\cM(a,b)$-connected component of $G$ is an $(a,b)$-clique.
 Hence it will suffice to show that the $\cM(a,b)$-connected components of $G$ are vertex disjoint.
 We will verify this by showing that the graph of every $\cM(a,b)$-circuit is connected.
 Suppose, for a contradiction that $H=(V,E)$ is a disconnected $\cM(a,b)$-circuit.
 Then we can choose two vertex disjoint subgraphs $H_1=(V_1,E_1)$ and $H_2=(V_2,E_2)$ of $H$ such that $H=H_1\cup H_2$.
 Since $H$ is an $\cM(a,b)$-circuit, $H_1,H_2$ are $\cM(a,b)$-independent and hence $|E_i|\leq a|V_i|-b$ for $i=1,2$.
 This gives $|E|\leq a|V|-2b$ which contradicts the fact that $H$ is $\cM(a,b)$-rigid by Lemma \ref{lem:count+kcircuit+rigidity}. \end{proof}